thinkle12/pyproteininference/README.md

 -y /path/to/params.yaml
 ```

-4. Run the standard commandline tool with tab delimited results directly from percolator to run a particular inference method.
+4. Run the standard command line tool with tab delimited results directly from percolator to run a particular inference method.
 By default, peptide centric inference is selected if a parameter file is not specified:
 ```shell
 protein_inference_cli.py \
 -t /path/to/target/file.txt \